Mjz86/c_colon/mcc.md

  ```

-  for ( in-out variable: iteration-primitive) {// function body beginning, the function captues the sate and has an in-out argument
+  for ( `inout` variable: iteration-primitive) {// function body beginning, the function captues the sate and has an `inout` argument

 // modify variable.